WilliamMurray-research/1-dynamic_sky_wallpaper/docs/architecture.md

 - palette
 - daily rhythm

-Full spec:
-- DSL v0.0.1

 ---

-## 5. Procedural Renderer
+## 5. Renderer
-The renderer consumes the DSL JSON and produces a deterministic PNG.
+The renderer consumes the DSL JSON and produces the wallpaper image.
+There are **two rendering modes**, each with different determinism properties.

+---

-### 5.1 Base Image
+### 5.1 Deterministic Procedural Mode
+This mode is **strictly deterministic**.

 A single base PNG contains:

 - island silhouette